The manner in which you leave your job can affect your future career opportunities says Brandi Britton

-Your decision to quit a job — while never easy — may be motivated by a multitude of factors including your desire to gain new skills, develop your professional network or earn a higher salary.
+Your decision to leave a job — while never easy — may be motivated by a multitude of factors including your desire to gain new skills, develop your professional network or earn a higher salary.

 But there’s a right way and a wrong way to resign.
 Do it with grace and watch your career flourish, backed by solid references and a reputation as a consummate professional.
 Do it in an undiplomatic manner, and risk damaging your hard-won on-the-job relationships and undermining your future career prospects.